iamjoenguyen/klaviyo/README.md

-Initial Brainstorming Design:
+##Initial Brainstorming Design:
-Model Design
+###Model Design

-  email = Collection of emailItems
+* email = Collection of emailItems

-  emailItem = Model
+* emailItem = Model
-    emailItem properties have:
+  * emailItem properties have:
-      - position
+    * position
-      - type
+    * type

-    emailItem methods have:
+  * emailItem methods have:
-      - moveTo ( integer )
+    * moveTo ( integer )
       This will change the position property

-- phase 2 would be to extend the emailItems for buttons/text/image/spacers
+Phase 2 would be to extend the emailItems for buttons/text/image/spacers